greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/security-leadership_1_1.md

 ---
 layout: job_family_page
-title: "Security Leadership"
+title: Security Leadership
-description: "Leaders in the security department at GitLab see the team as their product."
+description: Leaders in the security department at GitLab see the team as their product.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/security-leadership_1_1/
+linkTitle: Security Leadership
+type: docs
 ---

 ## Security Leadership Roles at GitLab